Supporting Educators to Develop the FULL Potential of Every Student

 Special education services are designed to meet the child’s learning needs and help the child make progress in the general education curriculum.

-Have questions about Special Education
+Have questions about Special Education programs and services?

 For more information about special education, contact your school’s special education office or the MAISD Special Education Department.